 Rapid Automated Antibody Purification Protocol is Essential to the Development of Biotherapeutics

 Monoclonal antibodies remain one of the fastest-growing classes of therapeutics.
 High-throughput small-scale analytical platforms are increasingly sought after within general research and to aid in the development of biopharmaceuticals.
-During development, manufacturing, and quality control (QC) of therapeutic antibodies, antibody purification is routinely carried out.
-Here, we present a rapid automated purification protocol that can extract antibodies in high yield from cell culture media.
-The protocol can be easily adjusted for both high and low titer samples to yield purified antibodies at the desired concentration.
+During process development, manufacturing, and quality control (QC) of therapeutic antibodies, purification is routinely carried out.
+Here, we present a rapid fully automated purification protocol that can extract antibodies in high yield from cell culture media.
+The protocol can be easily adjusted for both high and low titer samples to yield the purified antibodies at the desired concentration.
 More importantly, relatively low titer samples can be concentrated significantly to meet the needs of cell-based assays and protein characterization methods.

 One-Step Affinity Purification Provides Antibody in High Yield

 For affinity purification, we employ magnetic beads with Protein A, covalently attached to the surface of the beads.
 Protein A provides a useful medium for routine antibody purification due to its strong and specific binding to the Fc region of many antibodies.
 In a single step, the high selectivity of Protein A produces a purified antibody in high yield.